-As part of the process of producing this Open Space and Rec creation Plan, a draft of this Plan was circulated to the relevant Town Boards.
-Copies of the draft Pl lan were placed in the Randall Library, and a public forum was held in the spring of 2023 to obtain the op pinions of the public.
-The plan was also distributed electronically via the Town's website and sent to c communities surrounding Stow.
-Formal written comments were received from Comments have been incorporated into this final Plan and copies of comment letters can be foun nd in Appendix G.
+As part of the process of producing this Open Space and Recreation Plan, a draft of this Plan was circulated to the relevant Town Boards.
+Copies of the draft Plan were placed in the Randall Library, and a public forum was held in the spring of 2023 to obtain the opinions of the public.
+The plan was also distributed electronically via the Town's website and sent to communities surrounding Stow.
+Written comments and corrections were received from the Stow Select Board, Planning Board, Tree Warden, and several residents, as well as from the Metropolitan Area Planning Commission and Executive Office of Environmental Affairs Division of Conservation Services.
+Comments have been incorporated into this final Plan and copies of all submitted comment letters and notes from the public hearing can be found in Appendix G.